Green Goblin: Unidentified 2099 reality

 In All-New, All-Different Marvel during a travel to 2099 which turned out to be different from the version that he knows, Spider-Man (O'Hara) is captured by that alternate 2099's era's Venom and Doctor Octopus.
 Miguel later wakes up in Alchemax, which is run by that era's Sinister Six.
-The Sinister Six discover that the Goblin is actually Father Jennifer D'Angelo, an undercover ally of Kasey.
-After receiving a message from the Sinister Six, Miguel and Kasey go to Alchemax to rescue Father Jennifer.
-Upon escaping, Spider-Man and Father Jennifer arrive at an area where the time door appears, but Jennifer is killed by Doctor Octopus.
+The Sinister Six discover that the Goblin is actually Jennifer D'Angelo, an undercover ally of Kasey.
+After receiving a message from the Sinister Six, Miguel and Kasey go to Alchemax to rescue Jennifer.
+Upon escaping, Spider-Man and Jennifer arrive at an area where the time door appears, where Jennifer is killed by Doctor Octopus.

 MC2

+Several versions of Green Goblin appear in the Marvel Comics 2 (MC2) imprint.

 Fury the Goblin Queen

-Élan DeJunae, daughter of the San Mardeo DeJunae crime family in South America, is betrothed to Normie Osborn when she is just a baby because of her father's involvement with the Order of the Goblin.
+Élan DeJunae, daughter of the San Mardeo DeJunae crime family in South America, is betrothed to Normie Osborn as a baby because of her father's involvement with the Order of the Goblin. Élan grows up training to follow Norman Osborn's footsteps, and eventually becomes the leader of the Order of the Goblin.

-From then on, Élan learns the family business and eventually makes connections with the Black Tarantula.
-She grows up training to follow Norman Osborn's footsteps, and eventually becomes the leader of the Order of the Goblin.
-Following a near fatal attack on Normie, Élan returns to New York to follow through with their arranged marriage, but Normie was not aware of the betrothal.
-Meanwhile, Élan and the Black Tarantula plot to use Spider-Girl to destroy Lady Octopus and Canis so they can take control of the New York underworld.
-Following plans made by Norman Osborn before his death, the Queen of the Goblins tries to dose Normie Osborn with a new version of the Goblin Formula.
-Spider-Girl manages to defeat Élan, but in the battle, the formula explodes and the Queen escapes.

-Because Normie spurned her and denied his place in the Goblin legacy, Fury crashes his wedding to Brenda Drago and forcibly bonds the Venom-symbiote to him in an attempt to corrupt him.
-This backfires, as Normie gained control of the symbiote and went on to become a hero.
-After Fury crashed Normie's wedding, Phil Urich (the good Green Goblin) defeats her and sends her to prison.

-Fury the Goblin Queen appeared as a member of a Multiversal group called the Sinister Squadron where they attacked the Spider-Society before it can be formed.
+In the series Spider-Society, Fury appears as a member of the Sinister Squadron.

-Normie Osborn

-Normie Osborn is the son of Harry Osborn and Liz Allan, and the grandson of Norman Osborn.
-In the alternative timeline of the MC2 universe he becomes the Green Goblin and battles Spider-Man's daughter, May "Mayday" Parker, before reforming and becoming her ally.